fission-codes/spec/dialog/pomo_db/pomo_logic.md

 ## 1.3.3 Stratification

-Dialog supports recursion, negation, and aggregation, and in order to do so safely, it makes use of stratification.
+PomoLogic supports recursion, negation, and aggregation, and in order to do so safely, it makes use of stratification.
 Stratification partitions a program's rules into a sequence of strata, based on their dependencies, such that all rules within a stratum depend on each other.
 These strata are then ordered such that no stratum appears before a stratum containing rules it depends on.

 This gives an evaluation order for the program which guarantees convergence toward a unique IDB for any evaluation of a given EDB at some time.